 Get Lost in Beautiful Towns

-Deià is another beautiful town that is so close by so that you can visit all three places in one day!
+Deià is another beautiful town that is so close that you can visit all three places in one day!

 Visit Palma de Mallorca

-I would plan in at least a day for discovering Mallorca´s capital, including relaxing time at the beach and there are many things to do in Palma de Mallorca.
-I most often opt for self-guided tours and get lost (sometimes literally) but if you prefer guided tours click here.
+I would plan at least a day for discovering Mallorca´s capital, including relaxing time at the beach, and there are many things to do in Palma.
+I often opt for self-guided tours and get lost (sometimes literally), but if you prefer guided tours, click here.

 Enjoy Great Views of Mallorca